paleo-data/Symbiota/README.md

-This fork of the Symbiota code is actively being developed by the Biodiversity Knowledge Integration Center (BioKIC, https://github.com/BioKIC) development team at Arizona State University.
-Even though BioKIC code developments are regularly pushed back to this repository, we recommend that you download/fork code directly from the
-BioKIC/Symbiota repository (https://github.com/BioKIC/Symbiota) to ensure that you obtain the most recently code changes.
+This fork of the Symbiota code is actively being developed by the Symbiota Support Hub ([SSH](https://symbiota.org/about-us)) development team at Univeristy of Kansas in collaboration with the University of Colorado at Boulder at the Smithsonian National Museum of Natural History.
+Even though SSH code developments are regularly pushed back to this repository, we recommend that you download/fork code directly from the main Symbiota repository (https://github.com/Symbiota/Symbiota) to ensure that you obtain the most recently code changes.

 # Welcome to the Symbiota code repository